 Words: Chris Randall

-The beginnings of the ‘tin snail’ date back to the 1930s and the ‘Toute Petite Voiture’, but the 2CV as we know it arrived in 1948.
-Famously intended to be able to transport a basket of eggs across a ploughed field without them breaking, it provided cheap, utilitarian transport; something that didn’t change until production ended in 1990.
+The origins of the ‘tin snail’ stretch back to the 1930s and the ‘Toute Petite Voiture’, but the 2CV as we know it arrived in 1948.
+Famously designed to carry a basket of eggs across a ploughed field without breaking them, it offered cheap, utilitarian transport – something that remained unchanged until production ended in 1990.

-Early models were incredibly basic and to say they were slow is an understatement, so we’re focusing here on cars from the 1970s and 80s.
-By that time a more (relatively speaking) powerful 602cc engine was fitted with 29–33bhp on offer, making the 2CV more useable on a daily basis.
-More than 3.8 million 2CVs were made in all, and there’s little else like them.
+Early cars were extremely basic and painfully slow, so we’re focusing on models from the 1970s and 80s.
+By then, a more (relatively speaking) capable 602cc engine was fitted, producing 29–33bhp and making the 2CV far more usable day to day.
+In total, more than 3.8 million 2CVs were built, and there’s little else quite like them.

-Perhaps its closest rival is the similarly straightforward Renault 4, although you could also consider the VW Beetle or Morris Minor if simple classic motoring is what you’re after.
-But the Citroën really is something of a unique proposition – in the way it looks and the way it drives – so if you ‘get’ what they’re about you might just one irresistible.
-If you don’t, then a test drive must just change your mind.
+Its nearest rival is perhaps the similarly no-nonsense Renault 4, although the VW Beetle or Morris Minor could also fit the bill if simple classic motoring is your aim.
+But the Citroën stands apart – in both its looks and the way it drives – so if you ‘get’ it, you might just find one irresistible.
+If not, a test drive might well change your mind.

 Their enduring popularity means you won’t struggle when it comes to finding a 2CV that suits your pocket, and while there’s quite a wide spread of values, there’s no need to break the bank.
 If you’re heart’s set on a restoration project you’ll find those from £1500 to £2500, but stretch the budget to nearer £4000 and you can still bag cars with an MoT but in need of ongoing tidying.